-HPD symptoms include:
+Histrionic personality disorder symptoms include:

-- experiences discomfort when they’re not the centre of attention
+- Experiences discomfort when they’re not the centre of attention

-- has rapidly shifting emotions that don’t have much substance to them
+- Has rapidly shifting emotions that don’t have much substance to them

-- uses physical appearance to gain attention
+- Uses physical appearance to gain attention

-- believes relationships are closer than they actually are
+- Believes relationships are closer than they actually are

 Prevalence and other characteristics

-Psychodynamic psychotherapy is one option for treatment, as it gets into the childhood issues that may have contributed to the development of HPD.
+Psychodynamic psychotherapy is one option for the treatment of histrionic personality disorder, as it gets into the childhood issues that may have contributed to the development of the disorder.
 Group or family therapy can be counterproductive.

-Have you known anyone with this disorder?
+Have you known anyone with HPD?

-The Psychology Corner page includes an index of the terms that have been covered in the What Is… (Insights into Psychology) series, as well as a collection of scientifically validated psychological tests.
+The Psychology Corner has an overview of terms covered in the What Is… series, along with a collection of scientifically validated psychological tests.